dungphan90/PersonalPage/blog-posts/arch-linux-productivity.md

 I'm very happy to come back after a long year.
 I hope to keep this blog going for longer this time.
 For this comeback writing, I would like to introduce a few productivity softwares that served me very well recently.

 ## SpaceVIM
+SpaceVIM deserves its own dedicated note.
+Here I will try to summarize the most basic usage and most useful tips and tricks in using SpaceVIM.
+If you are interested in learning advanced features of SpaceVIM, you can check out their documentation at [SpaceVIM documentation](https://spacevim.org/documentation/#core-pillars).

+The four cornerstones in the design of SpaceVIM are `mnemonic`, `discoverable`, `consistent`,  and `crowd-configured`.

 ## VIMium
 VIMium is an open-source `google-chrome` extension that allows you to navigate the web browser with Vim key bindings.
 It turns `google-chrome` into a keyboard-driven software.
 For a long time, web browser and PDF viewer are the only two reasons I keep a mouse on my desk.
 It's no longer the case as I found VIMium and Zathura (a VIM-like document viewer).
 Now, there is a small number of websites that VIMium does not (fully) support.
 This issue can be easily overcome if you know the *normal* chrome key bindings (like `Alt + TAB_NUMBER`).